curateteaching/digitalpedagogy/keywords/information.md

 ## RELATED MATERIALS

+In MLA format, list five related items that are informative for teaching with your keyword in mind. **Please only include five items.
+No more, no less.**

+For each item, include Author, Title, and URL, in alphabetical order.

+Items may include, but are not limited to:
+* Scholarly journal article
+* Book
+* Video, audio, or other dynamic media
+* Crowdsourced document
+* Blog post

 ## WORKS CITED

 Buckland, Michael K. “Information as Thing.” *Journal of the American Society for Information Science* 42.5 (1991): 351–360.
 Print.